-Mark Budnitz, a co-author, is professor of law emeritus at Georgia State University College of Law.
+Mark Budnitz, contributing author, is a professor of law emeritus at Georgia State University College of Law.
 He was an attorney at Community Legal Assistance Office (Cambridge, MA) and Greater Boston Legal Services, and was NCLC’s executive director.
 He also was a branch chief at the Securities and Exchange Commission.
 His publications include the four prior editions of this volume, The Law of Lender Liability, Counseling and Representing Financially Distressed Businesses, and numerous law review articles on consumer payment systems.
-He is on the Advisory Committee of Atlanta Legal Aid Society and NCLC’s Board of Directors, is a member of the American Law Institute, and a member of the Retail Payments Risk Forum Advisory Group at the Federal Reserve Bank of Atlanta.
+He is on the Advisory Committee of Atlanta Legal Aid Society and NCLC’s Board of Directors, and is a member of the American Law Institute.

 Carolyn L. Carter, contributing author, is NCLC’s Deputy Director and was formerly co-director of Legal Services, Inc., in Gettysburg, Pennsylvania and director of the Law Reform Office of the Cleveland Legal Aid Society.
 She is the editor of Pennsylvania Consumer Law, editor of the first edition of Ohio Consumer Law, co-author of NCLC’s Unfair and Deceptive Acts and Practices, Collection Actions, Consumer Warranty Law, Repossessions, Federal Deception Law, Mortgage Lending, Consumer Credit Regulation, and Automobile Fraud, and contributing author to other NCLC publications.
 She was the 1992 recipient of the Vern Countryman Consumer Law Award.